pescew/SoftSwitch/README.md

 - subsequent numbers define tagged vlans.

-- trunk defines a port that carries all tagged vlans with pvid untagged
+- trunk defines a port that carries all tagged vlans with optional untagged pvid

 - xdpMode can be set to either xdpdrv or xdpgeneric